Psykotikism/Mutant_Tanks/README.md

 11. Is there any way players can change their current Mutant Tank type in the middle of a fight?

-Yes, players can use the `sm_supertank` command if the `Spawn Mode` setting under the `Human Support` section under the `Plugin Settings` section is set to 0.
+Yes, players can use the `sm_mutanttank` command if the `Spawn Mode` setting under the `Human Support` section under the `Plugin Settings` section is set to 0.
 There will be a cooldown though to prevent abuse.

 12. Is there any way to exempt admins from the cooldown mentioned in question #11?

-Yes, assign admins the `st_admin` override.
+Yes, assign admins the `mt_admin` override.

 Example:

 ```
 Overrides
 {
-	"st_admin"		"z" // All admins with the Root (z) flag are exempted from cooldowns.
+	"mt_admin"		"z" // All admins with the Root (z) flag are exempted from cooldowns.
 }
 ```